dpscience/DLTPulseGenerator/README.md

 This [release v1.1](https://github.com/dpscience/DLTPulseGenerator/releases/tag/1.1) was extended to provide the simulation of lifetime spectra consisting of <i>distributed specific lifetimes</i> as can be found in porous materials (polymers, glasses) using positron annihilation lifetime spectroscopy (PALS).

+## DLTPulseGenerator v1.2

+This [release v1.2](https://github.com/dpscience/DLTPulseGenerator/releases/tag/1.2) was modified to allow the simulation of lifetime spectra consisting of non-Gaussian distributed and linearly combined Instrument Response Functions for the PDS A/B and MU.

 # Example using C++

 ```c++